 When I contemplate kid-centric science experiments, the mom in me worries about the potential mess.
 Happily, this kit is a winner on that front.
-This kit is made of all non-toxic, simple ingredients and all the experiments are fairly small in scale, making clean-up easy.
+This kit is made of simple ingredients and all the experiments are fairly small in scale, making clean-up easy.

 We did our experiments on plastic cutting boards and plates.
 To clean up, I put the supplies in the sink for a quick hand wash.
 To store items between experiments, I also folded each ingredient pouch's tops, pinched them closed them with a clothespin, and put everything back into the box.